eProsima/Fast-DDS-docs/docs/fastdds/property_policies/non_consolidated_qos.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, *Fast DDS* |DataWriters| are enabled using ``push mode``.
-This implies they will send new samples to matched readers immediately after adding them to their queue.
+This implies that they will add new samples into their queue, and then immediately deliver them to matched readers.
 For writers that produce non periodic bursts of data, this may imply saturating the network with a lot of packets, increasing the possibility of losing them on unreliable (i.e. UDP) transports.
 Depending on their QoS, DataReaders may also have to ignore some received samples, so they will have to be resent.

 Configuring the DataWriters on ``pull mode`` offers an alternative by letting each reader pace its own data stream.
 It works by the writer notifying the reader what it is available, and wait for it to request only as much as it can handle.
 At the cost of greater latency, this model can deliver reliability while using far fewer packets than ``push mode``.

 DataWriters periodically announce the state of their queue by means of a heartbeat.